PlayStation 2 Architecture

 I/O

 To start with, there’s a dedicated processor that arbitrates the communication between different components, this CPU is no other than the original MIPS R3000-based core found in the PlayStation 1.
-This time, it’s called IOP and runs at 37.5 MHz using a 32-bit bus [9].
+This time, it’s called I/O Processor (IOP) and runs at 37.5 MHz attached to a 32-bit bus [14].

 The IOP communicates with the Emotion Engine using a specialised I/O interface called System Interface or ‘SIF’, both endpoints use their DMA units to transfer data between each other.
-The IOP also contains its own memory used as a buffer.
+The IOP also comes with dedicated memory - 2 MB of EDO RAM (just like the PS1) - used as a buffer.

 Inherited compatibility